ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 meta-heuristics are applied, other indicators have to be considered to measure their performance.
 This is because meta-heuristics do not ensure that the optimal solutions will be obtained.
 Moreover, a large number of meta-heuristics are stochastic approaches.
-Considering the classification carried out in [25], performance metrics can be classified based on the following criteria: *quality of the solutions*, *computational effort*, and *robustness*.
+Performance metrics can be classified based on the following criteria:
+*quality of the solutions*, *computational effort*, and *robustness*.

 As concerns the quality of the solutions, performance metrics are generally based on calculating the distance or the error between the solutions obtained and the optimal